What is the conversion of my signup process?

-When do we consider that a visit has converted?
+When do we consider a visit has converted by creating an account?

-A visitor performs one or more signup actions.
-If the visitor creates an account after a maximum of 7 days from the last visit, then the signup actions he performed are considered as those that led to the conversion.
-7 days is a number that is fit for most SaaS apps, but it can be adjusted as needed.
-If more than 7 days elapse and the user starts over the signup process, then the actions from the first visit are not counted as signup actions that led to the conversion; only the second set of actions are considered as leading to the conversion.
+A visitor performs one or more signup action(s).
+If the visitor creates an account in a maximum of one day from the last signup action he performed, then these signup actions are considered to be those that led to the conversion (creating the account).
+If more than one day elapses, and the visitor starts the signup process over, then the actions from the first visit are not counted as the signup actions that led to the conversion; only the second set of actions are considered as those leading to the conversion.

 The contribution of each signup action to bringing created accounts